-G7.2.1 360 credits Undergraduate Bachelor's Degree with Honours (not Scotland)
+G7.2.1 360-credit Undergraduate Bachelor's Degree with Honours (not Scotland)

-- a) If you have completed 360 credits for an Undergraduate Bachelor's Degree with Honours (not available in Scotland), including 120 credits of first level modules in Stage 1, 120 credits of second level modules in Stage 2 and 120 credits of third level modules in Stage 3: - (i) We will use 240 credits from result grades from Open University modules 120 credits of Open University second level modules from Stage 2 and 120 credits of Open University third level modules from Stage 3.
+a) If you have completed 360 credits for an Undergraduate Bachelor's Degree with Honours (not available in Scotland), including 120 credits of Open University level 1 modules in Stage 1, 120 credits of Open University level 2 modules in Stage 2 and 120 credits of Open University level 3 modules in Stage 3:

+(i) We will use 240 credits from result grades from Open University modules - 120 credits of Open University level 2 modules from Stage 2 and 120 credits of Open University level 3 modules from Stage 3 a) If you have completed 480 credits for a Scottish 480 credit Undergraduate Bachelor's Degree with Honours:

-G7.2.2 480 credits Scottish Undergraduate Bachelor's Degree with Honours
+G7.2.2 480-credit Scottish Undergraduate Bachelor's Degree with Honours

-- a) If you have completed 480 credits for a Scottish 480 credit Undergraduate Bachelor's Degree with Honours: - (i) We will use 240 credits from result grades from Open University modules, of which at least 120 credits will be Open University third level and a further 120 credits at Open University second level or above.
+(i) We will use 240 credits from result grades from Open University modules, of which at least 120 credits will be Open University level 3 and a further 120 credits at Open University level 2 or above.
 The Stage credit which will be used for classification will be included in the specific regulations governing your apprenticeship qualification.